stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 {{< button href="https://www.youtube.com/watch?v=yAv5pLO37mE" >}}Prof's Current Jam 2 {{< /button >}}
 --->

 **Writing 2** is an introduction to academic writing and research.
 The course prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
 We will cultivate these critical practices by reading and analyzing a series of demanding texts and articulating responses to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.
-Among these are the formal `documentation of sources` and the integration of source materials through `summary`, `paraphrase`, and `quotation`.
+Among these are the formal `documentation of sources` and the integration of source materials through `summary,` `paraphrase,` and `quotation.`

 During the Winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search